RFC #3415 → PR #3438 shipped in nvme-cli v3.0-b.1 · June 26, 2026

 CDW10 Code = 0x01

 Forces high-voltage cell flushes internally over all NAND pages, setting all logical structures to an unwritten state.
-Clears internal FTL map boundaries and forces raw block address resets.
+Clears FTL mapping bounds and forces raw block address resets.

 • • Triggers direct voltage cell resets